cerfacs-globc/icclim/doc/source/references/icclim_index_api.rst

-   With 5.3.0 icclim now accepts pandas string frequency for slice_mode to resample the output data to a given frequency There are multiple combinations possible such as: "2AS-FEB" to resample data on two (2) years (A) starting (S) in February (FEB).
+   With 5.3.0 icclim now accepts pandas string frequency for slice_mode to resample the output data to a given frequency There are multiple combinations possible such as: "2YS-FEB" to resample data on two (2) years (Y) starting (S) in February (FEB).
 For further information, refer to pandas `offset aliases
    <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases>`_.